alexlafroscia/ember-steps/README.md

 {{/step-manager}}
 ```

 Cool, right?
-Ehh, it doesn't do much yet -- we need to add some steps
+Ehh, it doesn't do much yet -- we need to add some steps.

 ```handlebars
 {{#step-manager as |w|}}